 |Archery (All ages)

-Archery instruction is provided by an experienced specialist at the camp’s shooting range.
+Archery instruction is provided by a certified specialist at the camp’s shooting range.
 Campers learn about the bow and arrow, safety, and shooting techniques.
-Targets provide campers with great opportunities for skill progression.
+Target shooting provides campers with great opportunities for skill progression.

 |Outdoor Living Skills (All ages)